 update(Tactic tactic, Configuration configuration)

 for each succeeded strategy and tactic.
-Finally, rt-VIL executes
+Finally, for the successful top-level strategy, rt-VIL executes

 enact(Project source, Configuration config, Project target)

 to map and execute the adaptation decisions.
 The three parameters correspond to the three parameters of the containing script, their types and sequence.
 Using projection functions of the Configuration type, the runtime configuration can be turned into a subset more appropriate for enactment.
 Note that there is no predefined enact rule so that it must be defined somewhere in the rt-VIL script.